khanna-vijay/Book_Analysis/00_Book_PreReading_Checklist.md

 ---
 ```
 List the Quotes made by the Author.
-List the Accecdotes made by the Author.
+List the Anecdotes made by the Author.
 ```
 ---
 ```